-- Action 5.5.1 Collaborate with the Eagle County Environmental Health department to discuss the development of a local air monitoring program. - Action 5.5.2 Consider adopting an Idle-Free resolution to prohibit idling motor vehicles within town.
-For example, the Town of Crested Butte adopted an Idle-Free ordinance in 2011 that limits idling to no more than 3 minutes or 5 minutes to remove snow and ice and prohibits any idling for unattended vehicles.
-Engines Off!
-Colorado is a collaborative initiative for idling regulation in Colorado and offers additional information and resources related to this issue. - Action 5.5.3 Encourage a community culture of low or zero emissions transportation habits through educational and promotional campaigns and events as well as supportive infrastructure and wayfinding.
+- Action 5.5.1 Collaborate with the Eagle County Environmental Health department to discuss the development of a local air monitoring program. - Action 5.5.2 Consider adopting an Idle-Free resolution to prohibit idling motor vehicles within town. - Action 5.5.3 Encourage a community culture of low or zero emissions transportation habits through educational and promotional campaigns and events as well as supportive infrastructure and wayfinding.
 This could include organized bike/walk-to-work days, gear swaps, or programs with local businesses that incentivize employees or patrons to carpool, walk, bike, or take transit.
-Also see Objective 5.4 to the left.
+Also see Objective 5.4 above.

-OBJECTIVE 5.6 PRIORITIZE ENVIRONMENTAL SUSTAINABILITY THROUGH STRATEGIC MONITORING, COLLABORATION, COMMUNICATION, AND CREATIVE FUNDING STREAMS.
+OBJECTIVE 5.5.6) PRIORITIZE ENVIRONMENTAL SUSTAINABILITY THROUGH STRATEGIC MONITORING, COLLABORATION, COMMUNICATION, AND CREATIVE FUNDING STREAMS.

 Minturn and the broader regional community have established and achieved numerous goals and initiatives related to environmental sustainability and many resources already exist to support future efforts, both at individual and municipal or other collective levels.
 Tracking successes - and challenges - as well as sharing information and fostering collaboration regarding sustainability will allow the Town and Minturn community to maximize outcomes and improve efficiency.
 Collaboration and information-sharing will ensure that efforts are not duplicated, that the broadest benefits possible can be reached, and that residents have access to and are aware of resources available to them.
 For example, the Town can more proactively advertise the valuable resources available through the Walking Mountains Science Center regarding composting, recycling, business and educational programs, and more.
-Additionally, the Eagle County Climate Action Plan includes a pledge for individual residents to commit to actions that will support the plan's goal to reduce GHG emissions by 80% by 2050.
+Additionally, the Eagle County Climate Action Plan includes a pledge for individual residents to commit to actions that will support the plan's goal to reduce GHG emissions by 80 percent by 2050.
 The Town can play an active role in promoting this pledge locally.

-- Action 5.6.1 Implement an internal system to annually monitor Town goals and achievements related to environmental sustainability. - Action 5.6.2 Support sustainability initiatives and promote available resources of local and regional groups, non-profits, and agencies as possible; promote partnerships and collaboration to maximize capacity and share resources. - Action 5.6.3 Consider establishing a specific fund for sustainability and resiliency projects.
+- Action 5.6.1 Implement an internal system to annually monitor town goals and achievements related to environmental sustainability. - Action 5.6.2 Support sustainability initiatives and promote available resources of local and regional groups, non-profits, and agencies as possible; promote partnerships and collaboration to maximize capacity and share resources. - Action 5.6.3 Consider establishing a specific fund for sustainability and resiliency projects.
 This fund could be sourced from programs such as Sustainable Gift Cards with partnering businesses, parking fees, impact fees, or other creative programs.
 Otherwise promote available grants, programs, and resources for sustainability initiatives.